Set down for Regular Waves Solution

 Wave Height - (Measured in Meter) - Wave Height of a surface wave is the difference between the elevations of a crest and a neighboring trough.

-Wavelength - (Measured in Meter) - Wavelength can be defined as the distance between two successive crests or troughs of a wave.
+Wavelength of Coast - (Measured in Meter) - Wavelength of Coast refers to the distance between two successive crests or troughs of a wave as it travels through the water near the shore.

-Water Depth - (Measured in Meter) - Water Depth of the considered catchment.
-Water depth means the depth as measured from the water level to the bottom of the considered water body.
+Water Depth - (Measured in Meter) - Water Depth of the considered catchment is the depth as measured from the water level to the bottom of the considered water body.

 STEP 1: Convert Input(s) to Base Unit